bwbwbwbw/tieba-signer/README.md

 You can simply deploy it on your server and use `cron` to schedule it automatically, or just add it to your auto-start program list.

-The project is inspired from https://github.com/wolforce/me-shumei-open-oks-baidutiebaauto .
-(It is an Android application and you cannot make it automatic)
+The project is inspired from https://github.com/wolforce/me-shumei-open-oks-baidutiebaauto (It is an Android application and you cannot make it automatic. )

 ## Notice

-Please modify `config.coffee`.
-Currently it can only log in using an existed COOKIE.
+Before starting the tool, please modify `config.coffee` to make it work.
+Currently the tool can only log in using an existing COOKIE.
+The following instructions show you how to get your Tieba cookie.

-1. Login in Tieba your browser (PLEASE CLICK 'remember me')
+1. Login Tieba using Chrome (PLEASE CLICK 'remember me')

-2. Open the developer tool (In Chrome: F12)
+2. Open the developer tool (`F12`)

 3. [In the dev tool]: switch to 'network' tab